 The world is changing, in fact it was already changing long before the pandemic came along.
 Technology which enables us to work effectively from anywhere such as video conferencing and cloud-based platforms have been around for a while but the biggest acceleration of change caused by the pandemic was in attitudes.
 With these new technologies, the most in demand skills for the future are rapidly evolving.
 For those with corporate careers, the pandemic was one giant experiment in remote working: Can workers be trusted to work efficiently and effectively when not being monitored?
 The answer is a resounding “yes!”.

-It was reported by Forbes that a California-based company has tracked a 47% increase in worker productivity during the ‘stay at home’ period.
+It was reported by Forbes that a California-based company has tracked a 47% increase in worker productivity during the ‘stay at home’ period of the COVID-19 pandemic.
 “The common assumption is that remote workers are less productive than those who are in a traditional office.
 But our ability to capture, integrate, and analyze workplace data shows otherwise,” said Crisantos Hajibrahim, chief product officer at Prodoscore - the company who carried out the survey.

 The floodgates are open now and it’s difficult for even the most traditional of bosses to close them.
 Giant corporations such as Google paved the way with this new ‘hybrid’ approach.
 To take away these newfound benefits the workforce has experienced whilst working from home given the relative success would be nonsensical.
 Therefore a new, more flexible approach to working is dawning on us requiring a whole host of new professional skills.
 The future of jobs report by The World Economic Forum found that 42% of core skills required for most jobs are going to change by 2022.